cogswell-io/node-cogs-javascript-sdk/API.md

 All of these routes are authenticated using the pubsub project_key.
 These keys are generated in the pubsub portion of the admin panel on Cogswell.
 Every key has an associated read_key, write_key, and admin_key.

 ### cogs.pubsub.connect(keys, [options])
-This function will authenticate using the supplied project keys, and the connection will permit the read (subscribe), write (unsubscribe) and admin operations based on the supplied keys.
-It returns a promise which will either be completed with a ConnectionHandle or failed with a Throwable if the initial connection attempt failed.
+This function will authenticate using the supplied project keys, and the connection will permit read (subscribe), write (publish), and admin operations based on the supplied keys.
+It returns a promise which will either be completed with a connection handle or failed with an error if the initial connection attempt failed.

 ```javascript
 var cogs = require('cogs-sdk');